benri-io/jira-exporter/README.md

 Exposes basic metrics for your projects from the Jira API, to a Prometheus compatible endpoint.
 This is a fork from https://github.com/infinityworks/github-exporter and just modified for a different use case.
 A lot of the core framework is the same.

+This is a *Work in Progress*.
+It is not yet viable.

 ## Configuration

 This exporter is setup to take input from environment variables.
 All variables are optional: